eure/Tower/README.md

 # Tower

-**Watching git branches, the new commits on each branch run scripts.**
+**Watching Git branches, the new commits on each branch run scripts.**

+---

+- Tower watch Git repo that you specified.
+- You push a new commit. (force-push ok)
+- Tower will find it.
+- Tower fetch it, run `.towerfile` that branch has.

 ## Setup